Skip to main content

 Capability-level Permissions

-Beyond API scopes, Cloud Apps can enforce granular permissions on individual capabilities like panes and erp.
-This allows you to limit the resources your app can access based on what the merchant has authorized.
+Beyond API scopes, Cloud Apps can enforce granular permissions on individual capabilities like panes.
+This lets you scope specific UI surfaces to a smaller subset of resources than the app as a whole.

 Pane Permissions